j10wy/ucb-classwork/readme.md

 [CircuitPython](https://github.com/adafruit/circuitpython) - a Python implementation for teaching coding with microcontrollers.

 [Node Bots](http://nodebots.io/) - Learn how to make robots powered by JavaScript

+[Puck.js](https://www.puck-js.com/) - A bluetooth beacon - an Open Source JavaScript microcontroller you can program and debug wirelessly.

 [Tessel 2](https://tessel.io) - Tessel 2 is a robust IoT and robotics development platform.
 Leverage all the libraries of Node.JS to create useful devices in minutes with Tessel.